GloriEvo/GloriEvo/README.md

 <details>
  <summary> <ins> ✦ Interact With Caution ✦ </ins> </summary>

-**I will not friend you if you're on this list**
+### I will not friend you if you're on this list

+.
 Under 14.

+.
 "Doubles DNI" in the context of fictionkins & adjecent.

+.
 "DNI if you like / think you like [insert thing] more than me" I heavily dislike entitlement like this.

 </details>